 Certainly, since God knows everything, it would have been possible for God to base His predestination and election of individuals upon His foreknowledge of the future.
 In fact, that is the exact position that many Christians believe, as it is the Arminian view of predestination.
 The problem is that it really is not what the Bible teaches about predestination, election, and foreknowledge.
-In order to understand why the view that “God made His choice based on merely knowing the future” is not what the Bible teaches, let's first consider a couple of verses that speak to the reason God elected or predestined people to salvation.
+In order to understand why the view that “God made His choice based on merely knowing the future” is not what the Bible teaches, let's first consider the passages that speak into the tension (but not irreconcilable tension) between predestination, election, and foreknowledge.

 Ephesians 1:5 tells us that God “predestined us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will.”
 According to this verse, the basis of our being predestined is not something that we do or will do, but is based solely on God in accordance with His good will and pleasure.

 In Ephesians 1:11 we see that people are “chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will.”
 From these and many other passages, we see that Scripture consistently teaches that predestination or election is not based upon something that we do or will do.
 God predestined people based on His own sovereign will to redeem for Himself people from every tribe, tongue, and nation.
 God predetermined or predestined this from before the foundation of the world (Ephesians 1:4) based solely on His sovereign will and not because of anything that He knew the people would do.